 Iulia visited 12 local banks who all rejected her request for a loan before she found a silver lining during a meeting at Columbia Bank.
 “All the banks were extremely risk-averse,” Iulia remembered.
 “They especially don’t like giving money to startups, or bars and restaurants.”
 While Columbia Bank was also unable to provide Connect Lounge with a loan, their Seattle Market Manager and VP, Gregg Ridgeway sat down with Iulia for several hours.
 He listened to her story, reviewed her business plan and resume, and ultimately recommended she connect with Business Impact NW.

 It was 2016 when Iulia met Business Impact NW’s Chief Program Officer, Domonique Juleon.
 “The whole conversation lasted for four or five months,” said Iulia.
 Ultimately she received a $15,000 loan from Business Impact NW upon signing a lease agreement for her Belltown location at 2330 2nd Avenue.
 That year she also started working with business coach, Steve Watts-Oelrich, now the Veteran Business Outreach Center Program Director, who advised her during the launch of a crowdfunding campaign that netted over $15,000, helping cover an additional portion of the startup expenses.

 During the launch of Connect lounge, Iulia also competed in Business Impact NW’s annual IMPACT Pitch competition to increase the visibility of her business idea.
-Her skill at telling her small business story and relating to people paid off during the video voting round where Connect Lounge received the most votes.
+Her skill at telling her small business story and relating to people paid off.
+During the video voting round Connect Lounge received the most votes.